Pectinopitys ferruginea: Classification

-P. ferruginea is categorised in the genus Pectinopitys, which consists of six species across Australasia and South America.
+Pectinopitys ferruginea is categorised in the genus Pectinopitys, which consists of six species across Australasia and South America.
 Its previous genus, Prumnopitys, consists of five species with a similar distribution range as Pectinopitys.
 In 2019, British botanist Chris Page transferred six species, including P. ferruginea, from Prumnopitys to a genus Page newly described as Pectinopitys.
 Page retained three species within the genus Prumnopitys, including the New Zealand mataī (Prumnopitys taxifolia).
 He based his move on cladistic, morphological, and molecular analysis, concluding that Pectinopitys was distinct enough for it to be described as a new genus, rather than retaining it in Prumnopitys.
 Page also mentioned that Pectinopitys has a diploid chromosone count of 2n = 36, while Prumnopitys has a count of 2n = 38.
 A 2012 study based on rbcL data sequencing revealed that Pectinopitys ferruginoides of New Caledonia, is the closest relative to P. ferruginea.
 Both species are closely related to their former genus Prumnopitys.
 This is summarised in the cladogram at the right, where both species are categorised in their own subclade.